Elementary and Middle School (K-8) Activity Browse

 Clickers As an Alternative to Scantrons part of Starting Point: Teaching and Learning Economics:Teaching Methods:Classroom Response Systems:Examples

 Clickers can be used to replace Scantron forms for exams.
 This can save considerable time and effort when it comes to recording scores.

 Using Clickers to Inductively Construct Economic Concepts part of Starting Point: Teaching and Learning Economics:Teaching Methods:Classroom Response Systems:Examples

 This technique reverses the usual order of definitions and examples used in class to one of presenting an example or examples first and then having students "discover" the concept when asked with carefully constructed clicker questions.

-What is a Bird? part of MnSTEP Teaching Activity Collection:MnSTEP Activity Mini-collection
+Investigating Motion: What Causes Objects to Move? part of MnSTEP Teaching Activity Collection:MnSTEP Activity Mini-collection